sshifteh/Machine-learning-and-statistical-methods-for-prediction-and-classification/README.md

 # Machine-learning-and-statistical-methods-with-R

-This folder contains projects from the book An Introduction to Statistical Learning with applications to R, by James, G. and others.
+This folder contains projects from the book An Introduction to Statistical Learning with applications in R, by James, G. and others.

 *************************************
 Project 1: In this project we will write codes where we create vectors or load, examine and describe data sets in order to get familiar with the built-in methods and possibilities in R, the files are: